whosonfirst/go-whosonfirst-temporal/README.md

 This package is under active development.
 It is incomplete and probably still has bugs.
 Among other things:

-* It is not the CIDOC‐CRM Temporal specification – specifically the numeric representations of dates are _not_ the same
+* This does _not_ implement the CIDOC‐CRM Temporal specification – specifically the numeric representations of dates are _not_ the same
 * It does not handle period "expressions" or any of signifiers yet
 * It does not handle years greater than 9999 (or less than -9999) yet _because Go's date parser appears to be built on top of MADNESS..._
 * It does not implement temporal operators yet